koren12122/Face_Matching_Project/README.md

 [Specify the project's license.]

 ## Credits
-Credit to DeepFace library, whis this code are build on
+Credit to DeepFace library, which this code are build on